chrisguest75/docker_examples/41_nodejs_remote_devcontainer/README.md

 Investigating MongoDB

-ℹ NOTE: If the db is failing to create correctly you might need to remove the containers and volume
+ℹ️ NOTE: If the db is failing to create correctly you might need to remove the containers and volume

 ```sh
 docker ps